MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-data-lake-storage-gen2.md

 ### Considerations and limitations

 * Organizational Account and Service Principal are the only supported auth types.
-* Connections for trusted workspace access cannot be created from the **Manage Gateways and connections** experience.
+* Connections for trusted workspace access can't be created from the **Manage Gateways and connections** experience.
 * Connections for trusted workspace access only work in OneLake shortcuts.
-* Existing connections that work for trusted workspace access cannot be modified in the **Manage Gateways and connections** experience.
+* Existing connections that work for trusted workspace access can't be modified in the **Manage Gateways and connections** experience.

 ## Set up your connection